 Events in Devon this September

-Hopefully the usual Devon events calendar will be springing back to life in 2021 with plenty of family-friendly events going ahead.
+The usual Devon events calendar is springing back to life in 2021 with plenty of family-friendly events going ahead.

 Also take a look at my round up of what’s happening in Devon this weekend.

 The Jungle Book at The Big Sheep – 1 September, 2021

 Immersion Theatre are roaring to bring their trademark energy to their wildest show yet; a brand-new swingin’ musical adaptation of the Rudyard Kipling family favourite, The Jungle Book!

 Filled with original music, audience interaction, and the chance to meet the characters after the show, you are invited to join Mowgli and his friends, Baloo the bear and Bagheera the panther, on a madcap jungle adventure as they meet and attempt to outwit a slithering snake, some cheeky monkeys, and the fierce tiger, Shere Khan!

 Find out more and book tickets on The Big Sheep website.

 BioBlitz at Sharpham Trust – 3 – 4 September 2021